MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/elements-for-edge.md

 ---
 description: How to use Elements for Microsoft Edge (Chromium) from VS Code
-title: Debug Microsoft Edge (Chromium) from VS Code
+title: Elements for Microsoft Edge (Chromium) from VS Code
 author: erdraud
 ms.author: erdraud
 ms.date: 08/08/2019